raghu-achukola/wbquadball/README.md

    b\ WAIT until the update has completed c\ attach the latest version of the lambda layer
 * Modify existing lambdas to do a empty import of quadball package to test lambda function-layer connectivity

+Inc 7:
+* Data Model: Added the structure for the central OLTP data model, with first message type (Possession)
+* Unit Testing: Added unit tests/test data for new data model